Hyperplane mass partitions via relative equivariant obstruction theory: Abstract

 We develop a “join scheme” for this problem, such that non-existence of an ${\Sym_k^\pm}$-equivariant map between spheres $(S^d)^{*k} \rightarrow S(W_k\oplus U_k^{\oplus j})$ that extends a test map on the subspace of $(S^d)^{*k}$ where the hyperoctahedral group $\Sym_k^\pm$ acts non-freely, implies that $(d,j,k)$ is admissible.

 For the sphere $(S^d)^{*k}$ we obtain a very efficient regular cell decomposition, whose cells get a combinatorial interpretation with respect to measures on a modified moment curve.
-This allows us to apply relative equivariant obstruction theory successfully, even in non-primary obstruction cases.
+This allows us to apply relative equivariant obstruction theory successfully, even in the case when the difference of dimensions of the spheres $(S^d)^{*k}$ and $S(W_k\oplus U_k^{\oplus j})$ is greater than one.
 The evaluation of obstruction classes leads to counting problems for concatenated Gray codes.

 Thus we give a rigorous, unified treatment of the previously announced cases of the Grünbaum--Hadwiger--Ramos problem, as well as a number of new cases for Ramos' conjecture.